JulietMind/PFG/README.md

-A simple website project for learning and improvemente skill purpouses
+A simple website project for learning and improvement skill purpouses